 The reward editor lets you specify a custom field to collect from the buyer, you can use this to collect the name the buyer wants to use.

-Another use cause for rewards is selling physical goods along with your digital content.
-In this example you might create a reward above your minimum price that comes with t-shirt.
-As more shirts become available you can boost the quantity.
-You can specify on the reward that you'd like to collect a shipping address, and provide a custom field to get the size of the shirt.
+Another use case for rewards involves selling physical goods alongside your digital content.
+For instance, you might create a reward above your minimum price that includes a t-shirt.
+As more shirts become available, you can increase the quantity.
+You can specify on the reward that you need to collect a shipping address and provide a custom field to determine the size of the shirt.

 It’s possible to make a reward a requirement for purchasing your project.
 With this you can restrict how many people buy your game in total.
 This makes for a great way to slowly roll our your game for testing when using our refinery toolset.